Subclass 893 Sponsored Investor or State/Territory Sponsored Investor Class DF Subclass 893 visa: Who can apply?

 After you have been granted the Subclass 893 Sponsored Investor visa, you are required to maintain the designated investment but the Department of Immigration (Department of Home Affairs) does not have the power to cancel your visa for not maintaining your designated investment in Australia after maturity.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you apply for this visa or to decide if this is the best visa for you (click here to learn how an immigration lawyer or registered migration agent can help you) or click here to learn more.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you apply for this visa or to decide if this is the best visa for you (click here to learn how an immigration lawyer or registered migration agent can help you) or click here to learn more.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa